fbpx

 INC company protects your personal assets as a business owner, being an INC also provides several legal, tax, and business advantages.

-When you are forming a corporation or LLC, you have to take the below steps:
+When you are forming a corporation or LLC, you have to take the following steps:

 Appoint a Registered Agent: Through a registered agent the state communicates with the business, having a registered agent is mandatory in each state.
 It’s the official point of contact for the Secretary of State, the registered agent must be present at a physical address (not a P.O.
 Box) to sign for and receive legal notices, state mandates, wage garnishments, and tax documents during specific business hours.